LoyaltyNZ/hoodoo/docs/api_specification/README.md

 * Remember to properly [escape reserved characters, plus spaces](http://wikipedia.org/wiki/Percent-encoding) in the query string.

+* Databases used to support resource implementations may be very slow when presented with very large offset values.
+If paging through giant data sets, try to find some other way to limit the number of rows that the database must process, such as a [`created_after` search scope](#flsaf) allowing a much smaller offset to be used.

 * All resources support the default sort key and direction at a minimum (unless otherwise stated), but may provide documented additional capabilities.

 * Multiple sort orders can be specified using comma-separated names, such extra supported sort key names being documented by individual resources where available.
 When using multiple sort keys, a sort direction MUST be given for each of the sort keys, in order; for example: `...&sort=last_name,first_name&direction=asc,desc` - that is, the sort key and direction lists must match in length.